Azure/RAI-vNext-Preview/docs/Setup.md

     ```

-1. Validate that your components have been registered in your workspace at https://ml.azure.com by going to the Components tab, and looking for entries like "Gather RAI Insights Dashboard"
+1. Validate that your components have been registered in your workspace at https://ml.azure.com by going to the Components tab on the left hand workspace navigation list, and looking for entries like "Gather RAI Insights Dashboard"

 1. (Optional) Install the miniature SDK for the RAI components.
 This allows dashboards created in AzureML to be downloaded to your local machine.